Microsoft Closes The Book On Its E-Library, Erasing All User Content

 Coffee poured.
 Pillow fluffed.
 E-book loaded.
 You're ready to begin a delightful afternoon on your e-reader when, poof, the book disappears.

-Starting in July, Microsoft will be closing its e-book library and erasing e-books from all devices.
-Consumers will receive a refund for every book purchased.
+Starting in July, Microsoft will be closing its e-book library and erasing all content purchased through the Microsoft e-bookstore from devices.
+Consumers will receive a refund for every e-book bought.

 The company is able to shutter its store – which it launched in 2017 to compete with industry leaders Amazon, Apple and Barnes & Noble – due to a tool called Digital Rights Management or DRM.